 The Rise of Micro-Fulfillment Centers to Aid Online Grocery

-With a recent surge in online grocery orders, the limitations of grocery fulfillment are being amplified as retailers try to keep up with the heightened demand.
-Traditionally, grocers have embraced the in-store click-and-collect model as a way to fulfill online orders, but packing orders in-store with products distributed across thousands of square feet is proving to be inefficient and not scalable.
+With a recent surge in online grocery orders, the limitations of grocery fulfilment are being amplified as retailers try to keep up with the heightened demand.
+Traditionally, grocers have embraced the in-store click-and-collect model as a way to fulfil online orders, but packing orders in-store with products distributed across thousands of square feet is proving to be inefficient and not scalable.

-Realising the constraints of the in-store fulfillment model, more grocers are turning to a new method to meet consumer demand: the micro-fulfillment center.
-These small warehouses offer up automated online order fulfillment with the ability to fill orders quicker and take up less square footage than traditional store-based fulfillment.
+Realising the constraints of the in-store fulfilment model, more grocers are turning to a new method to meet consumer demand: the micro-fulfilment centre.
+These small warehouses offer up automated online order fulfilment with the ability to fill orders quicker and take up less square footage than traditional store-based fulfilment.

-U.S.-based Kroger has also signed on with Ocado, planning to launch 20 fulfillment centers in Ohio next year.
-And with demand soaring, auto fulfillment companies like Dematic, Alert Innovations, and Takeoff Technologies are all seeing an uptick in interest from grocers and have even begun pilot programs with retailers like Walmart and Albertsons.
+U.S.-based Kroger has also signed on with Ocado, planning to launch 20 fulfilment centres in Ohio next year.
+And with demand soaring, auto fulfilment companies like Dematic, Alert Innovations, and Takeoff Technologies are all seeing an uptick in interest from grocers and have even begun pilot programs with retailers like Walmart and Albertsons.

 As new trends emerge in the world of online grocery shopping, the opportunity for big and small retailers alike is up for the taking.
 With online grocery ordering steadily increasing year-over-year, grocers will have to find new ways to create a better online shopping experience for their customers.
 SwiftERM can help retailers differentiate themselves from the competition and provide consumers with a more personalised solution to help consumers maintain their loyalty and affinity to that retailer on their online food journey.